 Lets visit the design decision anyway.
 We are interested in the position of the nozzle when referenced to the lead screw nuts holding the Z axis in place, and the multiple places where flex/backlash can occur.
 Look at this picture:

 Consider - the extruder/hot end, carriage, X stepper, and V rail (hidden behind the 4 screws in the middle, using Bleughs belt tensioning system) are all essentially hung off the Z axis nut, that you can see to the far right in this image.
 The Z wheels on the 4040 "rail" are there to keep these parts upright, but ultimately the force is transferred to the nuts meaning we still have something of a lever system.
 Important then is the distance of the nozzle to these two nuts - and here the Wanhao "engineers" chose a configuration that placed them literally as far apart as possible.
-In suspect this was partly a choice of looks over function, and partly laziness.
+I suspect this was partly a choice of looks over function, and partly laziness.
 Ideally, these parts would arranged with the nuts and nozzle essentially in a straight line when viewed from the side.
 Admittedly this is difficult to achieve, however on the D9 the nozzle is overhanging about 163mm or 6 1/2".
 This is huge, and at each connection point more flex is added into the system.
-The worst connection is the way the X carriage is held to the rail, this can flex a ton, but the single bar you can see joining the X rail to the Z carriage (in the middle, in front of the Z axis 4040 "rails") also flexes, as does the X rail itself with torsional flex (it can easily be felt vibrating during prints).
-All this flex leads to unwanted vertical movement in the nozzle.
-This would be most noticeable when Z hop is active, and means that Z jerk and acceleration need to be set very low to not induce artefacts - which they are as per factory settings.
+The worst connection is the way the X carriage is held to the rail, this can flex a ton, but the single bar joining the X rail to the Z carriage (in the middle, in front of the Z axis 4040 "rails") also flexes, as does the X rail itself with torsional flex (it can easily be felt vibrating during prints).
+All this flex leads to unwanted vertical movement at the nozzle.
+This will be most noticeable when Z hop is active, and means that Z jerk and acceleration need to be set very low to not induce artefacts - which they are as per factory settings.